-Kasama Yaki Cup
+Kasama Yaki Cup - large

 - This very unique style will make your espresso or tea session stand out.
 Unlike most other firing methods, the kiln of artisan Masami Taniguchi smokes the cups, which leads to the amazing blueish and rough finish.
 Each cup is one of a kind because the outcome is unpredictable